simerplaha/demo-scalajs-reactnative-app/README.md

 ## Runtime error

-I'm getting the following runtime error after upgrading the React-native version to latest.
+I'm getting the following runtime error after upgrading the latest React-native version.
 This seems to be a JS issue which I will try to work on soon.
 [Stackoverflow question](http://stackoverflow.com/questions/35474610/unable-to-execute-js-call-fbbatchedbridge-is-undefined)

 ```